2 ZERO HUNGER

 Overview (2024)

 Hokkaido University is committed to providing healthy and affordable food choices for all members of the campus community.
-By leveraging local Hokkaido agricultural products and implementing food service programs, the university ensures that nutritious, diverse, and cost-effective meals are accessible to students, faculty, staff, and local residents.
-Our approach emphasizes sustainability, nutrition education, cultural inclusivity, and community engagement through dining options that address various dietary needs and cultural preferences.
+By leveraging local Hokkaido agricultural products and implementing food service programmes, the university ensures that nutritious, diverse, and cost-effective meals are accessible to students, faculty, staff, and local residents.
+Our approach emphasises sustainability, nutrition education, cultural inclusivity, and community engagement through dining options that address various dietary needs and cultural preferences.
 Long-term student-led initiatives such as the Hokudai Marche, launched in 2009, also foster connections between food production and consumption.

 Key Initiatives